 Step 1: Get Your Credit Report

 The absolute first step you should take when considering a loan is to get your credit report.
 You can get your credit report for free from the federal government – no strings attached – at AnnualCreditReport.com.
-I recommend avoiding freecreditreport.com because it requires “enrollment in Triple Advantage,” a credit monitoring service you probably don’t need.
-Using AnnualCreditReport.com, you can request a report from all three of the agencies – if you’ve never checked your report before, it’s worth it to get all three.
+I recommend avoiding freecreditreport.com because it requires “enrollment in Triple Advantage,” a credit-monitoring service you probably don’t need.

 Step 3: Figure Out How Much Down Payment You Need

-Now that you have all of this information, you’re ready to figure out how much down payment you really need.
-Follow this decision tree.
+Now that you have all of this information, you’re ready to figure out how big the down payment for your car should be.
+Follow this decision tree:

-Also, remember that what you have saved for a down payment isn’t necessarily what you have to pay.
-If you have 40% saved up and can get an astoundingly low interest rate with only paying 20%, you don’t have to cough up that extra 20% – keep it for your emergency fund or for saving for the next car you’ll have to buy.
+Also, remember that what you have saved for a down payment isn’t necessarily what you have to put down.
+If you have 40% saved up and can get an astoundingly low interest rate by only paying 20%, you don’t have to cough up that extra 20% – keep it for your emergency fund or save it for the next car you need to buy.

-Here’s what you should do, summed up in one sentence: Have at least a 20% down payment (unless you’re buying an old car, then 10% is the bare minimum), but if the interest rate is over 7%, save for a bigger down payment and wait until you absolutely need the car.
+Here’s what you should do, summed up in one paragraph: Have at least a 20% down payment — unless you’re buying an old car, then 10% is the bare minimum.
+If you find that the interest rate is over 7%, save for a bigger down payment and wait until you absolutely need the car.

 While I personally believe in avoiding debt and paying cash for everything, I also know that my philosophy doesn’t always translate into reality.
 So I offer this one little piece of advice: Start saving now.